Guidelines for Papers

 The submission system is open continuously throughout the year.
 Manuscripts will be assigned to reviewers at the date of the next submissions deadline; reviews will be returned to authors within 5 weeks with a decision of accept, reject or revision.
 Revisions will be due 4 weeks after notifications.

-- 15 January 2019: Second (and final) rolling deadline for new submissions.
+- 15 January 2019: Second (and final) rolling deadline for new submissions (NO EXTENSIONS!)

 CONFERENCE PARTICIPATION TERMS

 Authors of papers that are accepted for PASC19 will be given 20-30 minute presentation slots at the conference, grouped in topically-focused parallel sessions.
 A selection of the highest quality papers may be given the opportunity of a plenary presentation.
 Papers that are presented at PASC19 will be published in the Proceedings of the PASC Conference, accessible via the ACM Digital Library.
 Please note that speakers must register for the conference and are subject to the corresponding registration fee.

 POST-CONFERENCE JOURNAL SUBMISSION

 Following the conference, authors will have the opportunity to develop their papers, and, where appropriate, associated open-source software, for publication in a relevant, computationally focused, domain-specific journal.
 The journal paper should be an expanded version of the conference paper (consistent with the ACM policy for major revisions ) presenting a more complete description of the work – a fuller introduction, deeper project description, additional results, etc. and may be accompanied by associated open-source software.